 If you’re keeping score of how many online casino options there are in New Jersey, you’re probably on the verge of losing count.
-TheScore Bet Casino will add to the myriad companies offering online versions of slots and table games soon.
+And TheScore Bet Casino will soon be added to the myriad companies offering online versions of slots and table games.

 Twin River Worldwide Holdings, which will provide NJ online casino access for theScore, has other matters to attend to first.

 Details on theScore Bet online casino’s NJ entry